 With that in mind, I’m going to start this blog with how not to use your website to sell sponsorship, because from the alarmingly indifferent to the obnoxiously heavy-handed, I think I’ve seen it all.

-You will already have a page or more dedicated to showcasing your sponsors to your target market (your audience, doners, etc).
+You will already have a page or more dedicated to showcasing your sponsors to your target market (your fans, donors, etc).
 That’s not what I’m talking about.

-You want a page titled something like, “Are you interested in sponsoring XYZ event?”
-This may or may not be on your main, audience-oriented menu structure, but would certainly have a prominent link from your sponsor page and would be searchable from Google et al. This page would include:
+You want a page titled something like, “Are you interested in sponsoring [property]?”
+This may or may not be on your main, audience-oriented menu structure, but would certainly have a prominent link from your sponsor page and would be searchable from Google et al. This page would include the following elements.

 List your current significant sponsors.
 If you have 40 rats-and-mice sponsorships way down at the bottom, you may want to leave them off.